The technological process of QPQ treatment is:

-Grind the metallographic specimens (a1, d1) that have undergone various heat treatment processes with fine sand paper until they are shiny, which is used for metallographic inspection and hardness measurement.
+Grind the metallographic specimens (a1, d1) that have undergone various heat treatment processes with fine sandpaper until they are shiny.
+This is done for metallographic inspection and hardness measurement.

-After metallographic inlay, the hardness gradient from the surface of the infiltrated layer to the matrix is measured.
+After the metallographic inlay, measure the hardness gradient from the surface of the infiltrated layer to the matrix.

 (3) Abrasion test

-M-2000A ring block wear tester is used to carry out sliding wear test on wear samples (a2, b2, c2, d2) that have undergone various heat treatment processes.
+The M-2000A ring block wear tester is used to perform sliding wear tests on wear samples (a2, b2, c2, d2) that have undergone various heat treatment processes.

-The front and back of the worn sample shall be cleaned repeatedly with acetone and then dried, and the weight loss of the sample shall be measured with an electro-optical analytical balance with an accuracy of 0.1 mg.
+To prepare the worn sample, clean both the front and back of the sample repeatedly with acetone, and then dry it.
+Measure the weight loss of the sample using an electro-optical analytical balance that has an accuracy of 0.1 mg.

 (4) Corrosion resistance test

-Use KD60 salt spray tester to conduct neutral salt spray test on samples (a3, b3, c3, d3) with different heat treatment processes according to GB/T10125.
+Conduct a neutral salt spray test on samples (a3, b3, c3, d3) with different heat treatment processes using the KD60 salt spray tester, in accordance with GB/T10125.

-The corrosion medium used in the test is saline solution with 5% NaCl and pH value of 6.7.
+The corrosion medium used for the test is a saline solution with 5% NaCl and a pH value of 6.7.

-The temperature of the test chamber is 35 ℃, the nozzle pressure is 83kpa, and the observation period is 24h.
+The temperature inside the test chamber is set to 35°C, the nozzle pressure is 83 kPa, and the observation period is 24 hours.

-The intermittent spray is 8h, and the stop time is 16h.
+The intermittent spray time is 8 hours, and the stop time is 16 hours.